deadlyjack/cordova/plugins/cordova-plugin-statusbar/README.md

     Only supported on Android 5 or later.
 Earlier versions will ignore this preference.

 - __StatusBarBackgroundColor__ (color hex string, no default value).
 Set the background color of the statusbar by a hex string (#RRGGBB) at startup.
 If this value is not set, the background color will be transparent.
+If `StatusBarOverlaysWebView` is set to true, then a 8 digit hex (#AARRGGBB) string can optionally be used to define the transparency.

         <preference name="StatusBarBackgroundColor" value="#000000" />

 - __StatusBarStyle__ (status bar style, defaults to lightcontent).
-Set the status bar style.
-Available options default, lightcontent, blacktranslucent, blackopaque.
+Set the status bar style (e.g. text color).
+Available options: `default`, `lightcontent`. `blacktranslucent` and `blackopaque` are also available, but __deprecated__, will be removed in next major release, use `lightcontent` instead.

         <preference name="StatusBarStyle" value="lightcontent" />